jinkya/javascript-notes/ES 6 The Right Parts/readme.md

 	The frontend masters
 	by Kyle Simpson @getify

-Language is rapidly evolving.
-Opinionated matter guide
+Javascript is rapidly evolving.
+Many people have differrent opiniated patterns, so this is just a opiniated guide.
-Code is not about instructing computer but communicating with human beings More primary jobs are aimed at maintaining code ( Legacy code ) Readability mostly dependent upon familiarity.
+Code is not about instructing computer but communicating with human beings.
+More primary jobs are aimed at maintaining code ( Legacy code ).
+Readability mostly dependent upon familiarity.
+Read about [Automated code readability] (https://web.eecs.umich.edu/~weimerw/p/weimer-tse2010-readability-preprint.pdf).
+Imperative(how to do something) vs Declarative(what the output should be) Coding.
-Automated code readability
-Imperative(how to do something) vs Declarative(what the output should be) Coding ES6 - Adding more declarative forms (mostly a better way to communicate) It's not the case that _ is new _ ( like arrow is the new function )
+	ES6 - Adding more declarative forms (mostly a better way to communicate) It's not the case that _ is new _ ( like arrow is the new function )

 ### Arrow Functions
 nice short concise syntactic form, really?